Akuli/python-tutorial/getting-started.md

 [Launch Python](installing-python.md).

-The `>>>` means that Python is ready and you can enter a command.
-The basic idea is really simple: enter a command, press Enter, enter another command, press Enter and keep going.
+The `>>>` means that Python is ready and we can enter a command.
+The basic idea is really simple: we enter a command, press Enter, enter another command, press Enter and keep going.

 You probably don't know any Python commands yet.
 Let's see what happens if we just write something and press Enter.